echolabsdev/prism-docs/introduction.md

 - Flexible configuration options to fine-tune your AI interactions

 Ready to supercharge your Laravel app with AI?
 Let's dive in and explore how Prism can transform your development process!

+## Providers

+We currently have first-party support for the following providers:

+- Anthropic
+- Mistral
+- Ollama
+- OpenAI

+To learn more about configuring this providers, check out the [configuration](/configuration) section.